RINGSLINGER

 How the player gets stronger, what gates each milestone, and how the world is structured.

-The story frame is "get home through 10 dimensions."
-Each dimension is a self-contained mini-adventure (~30–60 min on average difficulty).
-The 11th dimension — Home — is the finale.
+The story frame is "return through the eleven realms."
+Each realm is a self-contained vignette (~30–60 min on average difficulty).
+The eleventh — Home — is the finale, and the only one that should have been a place at all.

-# Dimension Theme element Boss Ring reward Stance unlock
+# Realm Theme element Boss Ring reward Stance unlock

 1 Lava World 🔥 Fire / 🪨 Earth The Molten Maw 🧭 Wayfinder (Q1)